-Whereas human corruption must have worsened with the written word that subtracts us from the world and whose lies and stupidities are just empty scribbles on a piece of paper or pixels across a computer screen, indistinguishable from truth and wisdom except by their long term effect.
+Whereas human corruption must have worsened with the written word that subtracts us from the world, whose lies and stupidities are just empty scribbles on a piece of paper or pixels across a computer screen, indistinguishable from truth and wisdom except by their long-term consequences.

-There may have been pre-deluge city dwellers, imitated by subsequent Cretans and possibly the first transmitters of the Hindu Vedas: the before-last civilized survivors on Earth?
-Their cultures of origin may have restricted the written word to accounting functions: inventories, astronomy, astrology and calendars, and only allowed sacred stories to be memorialized in a spoken format.
+There may have been pre-deluge city dwellers.
+Their last survivors may have been the first transmitters of the Hindu Vedas, imitated by subsequent Cretans.
+Their cultures of origin may have restricted the written word to accounting functions: inventories, astronomy, astrology and calendars, and only allowed sacred stories to be memorized in a spoken format.
 Could this have been a form of cultural Darwinism, culling the dross and preserving the inspirational?
 “Learn it by heart if it is beautiful, truthful and elegant enough to inspire the hard work of memorization and recitation; forget the rest.”

-Now that we have not only speech and writing, but also recordings and transmissions of them in staggering if ephemeral quantities, what mode of expression, supplementing both, would place us before our deepest merit and truth, lend us the goodness of sheep, like that found within a wolf pack?
+Now that we have not only speech and writing but also recordings and transmissions of them in staggering quantities, even if on ephemeral media, what mode of expression would supplement both, placing us before our deepest merit and truth, lending us the goodness of sheep, like that found within a wolf pack?

 We retain an ordinary expression for a tool that kills, “a weapon.”
 Take the phrase, “learning tool.”
-How clumsy an expression.
-And, of course, it has no popular contraction.
+What a clumsy turn of phrase!
+And of course it has no popular contraction.

 Besides, picture a weapon.
 See it clearly?
 Now picture a learning tool.

 “A what?”
 You might ask, “There is no such thing.
-Did you intend to say a book?”
+Did you intend to mean a book?”

 Info elites regulate the form and content of language.
-George Orwell concluded that this was the top priority of the info elite (my term): regulating the info proletariat’s communications.
-Money, news, sports, food, war, education, crime: all these merely alternate forms of communication―info symphonies, choruses, dances and solos that each culture orchestrates.
+George Orwell concluded that this was the top priority of the info elite (my term, not his): regulating the info proletariat’s communications.
+Money, news, sports, food, war, education, crime: these are merely alternate forms of communication — info symphonies, choruses, dances and solos that each culture must orchestrate.

-National sovereignty is the control that info elites exert over its host proletariat, both inside the national membrane and outside of it.
-Such communications may range from a free mingling of info proletarians under minimal control, to the totalitarian simplification of chaos during which popular discourse is reduced to the grumble and crash of cannon fire.
+National sovereignty is the control that info elites exert over their host proletariat both inside and outside the national membrane.
+Such communications may range from a free intermingling of info proletarians under minimal control to a final, totalitarian simplification during which popular discourse is reduced to the crash and roar of drumfire.

 In Gaia: The Human Journey from Chaos to Cosmos, Pocket Books, New York, 1989, p.
 64, author Elisabet Sahtouris quotes Ivanovitch Vernadsky, a Russian geologist who called life “ … ‘a disperse of rock,’ … a chemical process transforming rock into highly active living matter and back, breaking it up and moving it about in an endless, cyclical process.”
-If life is seen as nothing more than a “disperse of rock,” then our civilization is just another chemical dispersal.
+If life can be conceived as a “disperse of rock,” then our civilization would be just another form of geochemical dispersal.

-In peacetime, the political membrane that encloses each society lets information (people, money, data and goods) flow through it more or less freely.
-In wartime, that membrane becomes inflamed with fire, blast, flying debris and radio static—or their latest, most lethal equivalents.
-No signal but murderous propaganda penetrates it.
+In peacetime, the political membrane that encloses a society lets information (people, money, data and goods) flow through it more or less freely.
+In wartime, that membrane becomes inflamed with fire, blast, flying debris and radio static — or their latest, most lethal equivalents.
+No signal but murderous propaganda may penetrate it.
 Get caught consorting across this membrane in wartime and get punished.
 All cosmopolitanism is strangled.

-Once and for all, Learners will dissolve these membranes by providing diverse peoples with a common government, a shared language and a global culture that takes great pains to welcome them in their entire diversity.
+Once and for all, Learners will dissolve these membranes by providing diverse peoples with a common government, a shared language and a global culture that takes great pains to welcome them and their complete diversity.